 Household Green Products That Are Perfect for Spring Cleaning

-Here is a short list of those products that you probably have at home that are environmentally friendly and readily available to use for many of your spring cleaning projects:
+If you don’t want to purchase premade green cleaning products, check out this short list of those products that you probably have at home that are environmentally sound and readily available to use for many of your spring cleaning projects:

 1. Baking Soda